 The IE GNSS-ReferenceTime is used by the location server to provide the GNSS specific system time with uncertainty and the relationship between GNSS system time and network air-interface timing of the eNodeB/NodeB/BTS transmission in the reference cell.

 If the IE networkTime is present, the IEs gnss-SystemTime and networkTime provide a valid relationship between GNSS system time and air-interface network time, as seen at the approximate location of the target device, i.e. the propagation delay from the gNB/ng-eNB/eNodeB/NodeB/BTS to the target device shall be compensated for by the location server.
 Depending on implementation, the relation between GNSS system time and air-interface network time may have varying accuracy.
 The uncertainty of this timing relation is provided in the IE referenceTimeUnc.
-If the propagation delay from the eNodeB/NodeB/BTS to the target device is not accurately known, the location server shall use the best available approximation of the propagation delay and take the corresponding delay uncertainty into account in the calculation of the IE referenceTimeUnc.
+If the propagation delay from the eNodeB/NodeB/BTS to the target device is not accurately known, the location server uses the best available approximation of the propagation delay and take the corresponding delay uncertainty into account in the calculation of the IE referenceTimeUnc.

 If the IE networkTime is not present, the IE gnssSystemTime is an estimate of current GNSS system time at time of reception of the IE GNSS-ReferenceTime by the target device.
 The location server should achieve an accuracy of +/- 3 seconds for this estimate including allowing for the transmission delay between the location server and the target device.
 Note that the target device should further compensate gnss-SystemTime for the time between the reception of GNSS-ReferenceTime and the time when the gnss-SystemTime is used.

-The location server shall provide a value for the gnss-TimeID only for GNSSs supported by the target device.
+The location server provides a value for the gnss-TimeID only for GNSSs supported by the target device.

 The IE GNSS-ReferenceTimeForOneCell can be provided multiple times (up to 16) to provide fine time assistance for several (neighbour) cells.